Engineering and Applied Science

 Collaborations within Yale

-Communication occurs with librarians in biology, physics, and chemistry.
+Communication occurs with librarians in chemistry, environment, life sciences, and physics.

 Works placed on course reserve are collected by Bass Library, along with books for which high use is anticipated.

-The Medical Library collects materials related to biomedical engineering, particularly diagnostic radiology.
+The Medical Library collects materials related to biomedicine, particularly diagnostic radiology.

 The Arts Library collects some materials in the areas of building design and construction.
-(Engineering and Applied Science does not collect in civil engineering.)
+(Civil engineering is out of scope.)